 Buyers for all types of contracting authority must ensure that all contract notices for procurement valued above EU thresholds are published throughout the EU via the Official Journal of the European Union (OJEU).

-Find out about the most recent OJEU thresholds for 2018-19.
+Find out about the most recent OJEU thresholds.

 OJEU Tenders and Tracker